SERVICES

 What if the project is just an audit, not a full build?

 That is a complete deliverable on its own.
-Some projects end at the diagnostic phase: the audit is the work, the action plan is the output, and the build is left to the client team or to a future project.
+Some projects end at the review phase: the audit is the work, the action plan is the output, and the build is left to the client team or to a future project.
 No pressure to expand the scope.

 Who owns the system after delivery?